The Cheapest Auto Insurance Companies in Austin, Texas in 2026

 • What’s the cheapest auto insurance company in Austin?

 The cheapest auto insurance company in Austin is State Farm.
-Its monthly rate averages $59, according to Compare.com data.
+Its monthly liability-only average rate is $58, according to Compare.com data.

 • What’s the best car insurance company in Austin?